Fund-Homecare-Canada-Website-Redesign/FHC-webredesign/README.md

 ```
 npm start
 ```
+**Note**: this won't work if you aren't in the same directory where your node modules are installed.
+MAke sure to do `cd fhc-webred` before you run `npm start` in your terminal
 4. Creating New Components

 All reusable UI components should be placed inside `src/components/`.
 Follow these steps to create a new component: